Canadian Health Measures Survey (CHMS)

 Strata are defined at every stage.
 At the first stage, collection sites are stratified in the 5 Canadian regions (Atlantic, Quebec, Ontario, Prairies, and British Columbia).

-Finally, at the third stage, the persons in the household at the time of interview are stratified in two age groups prior to selection: 3 to 11 year-olds and 12 to 79 year-olds.
+Finally, at the third stage, the persons in the household at the time of interview are stratified in three clusters prior to selection:

 SAMPLING AND SUB-SAMPLING